 Conclusion

-After completing this tutorial, you should know how to install a display manager and a desktop environment on your Ubuntu Server.
+After completing this tutorial, you should know how to install a display manager and a desktop environment on your Ubuntu server.
+The article introduced the most popular desktop environments and showed how to switch between them.